JohnCoene/g3r/README.md

 ## Installation

-You can install the released version of g3r from [CRAN](https://CRAN.R-project.org) with:
+You can install the package from Github with:

 ``` r
 # install.packages("remotes")